aLbaneso/Deathrun/README.md

 ### SQL Table Examples

 #### maplist.sql
-list will be used to loop throw the rows and display the maps alphabetically on the web server
+list will be used to loop through the rows and display the maps alphabetically on the web server
 |Identifier  | Map|
 |------------- | ------------- |
 |1  | deathrun_arctic|